eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ### CloudEvents Mapper

-This mapper maps incoming CloudEvents to Ditto Protocol.
+This mapper maps incoming [CloudEvent](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md) to Ditto Protocol.
 It provides support for both Binary CloudEvents as well as Structured CloudEvents.

 **Note**: The mapper only supports incoming messages with `content-type:application/cloudevents+json`.
 Messages that do not conform to this are ignored.

-#### Specifications:
+#### Specifications
 Incoming messages need to have the mandatory CloudEvents fields.
 For example, a Binary CloudEvent for Ditto would look like this: